-After the global financial crisis in 2007, Auchan Group’s suppliers began asking whether their invoices could be paid sooner, as they were struggling to secure bank financing on acceptable terms.
+After the global financial crisis, Auchan Group’s suppliers began asking whether their invoices could be paid sooner, as they were struggling to secure bank financing on acceptable terms.
 When some of these suppliers began to have difficulty fulfilling orders placed by Auchan, it was clear that action was needed.

 The group began exploring how reverse factoring programs could be used to pay suppliers faster and at favorable terms, without adversely affecting Auchan’s working capital.
 These programs would need to be supported by a supplier portal in order to keep suppliers informed about the status of their invoices.

 Auchan therefore decided to set up ASAP (Auchan Supplier Advanced Platform), a wholly owned subsidiary, which would provide the group’s entities with reverse factoring programs.
 Another goal of the project was to modernize the group’s payment methods, thereby improving security and reducing costs.

 „The feedback from suppliers that joined the program has been unanimously positive.
 We have met their expectations in terms of visibility, simplicity, transparency, independence and attractiveness.“